obslayer/QMC/README.md

-diffusion quatumn monte carlo simulation on hydrogen atom
+diffusion quatumn monte carlo simulation on hydrogen atom by scala and cpp